 Angela DygdonAngela Dygdon is a versatile graphic designer with a unique ability to adapt a variety styles to accommodate the requests of clients.
 She loves to problem solve design solutions as well as create her own detailed illustrations.

-Angela is currently working as a Marketing and Graphic Design Intern for Loaves and Fishes Community Pantry as well as running her own freelance graphic design business.
+Angela runs her own freelance graphic design business.
 Have a look at her online portfolio at adygdon.com.

 Zach MoryZach Mory is a designer and artist and yes, it’s totally ok to be both.
 After finishing his MFA in art from the University of Wisconsin- Madison in 2008 with an emphasis in drawing, Zach enrolled in COD’s graphic design program in 2010 where he learned to take his obsessive mark-making sensibility and turn it into thoughtful, well-crafted design.
 Zach is proud to say that he can now wear both hats: that of an artist constantly pushing his own body of work forward and that of a designer making awesome identity design and illustrations for his clients.

 Ryan ClaytonRyan's passion for design can only be matched by his boundless energy.
 He enjoys many creative outlets including graphic/web design, photography, songwriting, and drawing.
 He shows much versatility as a designer and specializes in design that is visually grabbing.
-While at COD, Ryan received several honorable mentions at Portfolio Night 2010/2011, was the AIGA Student Group VP, and designed for the Graphic Design program (Including this website).
-Ryan is currently attending school at Milwaukee Institute of Art and Design on a Presidential Scholarship.
+While at COD, Ryan received several honorable mentions at Portfolio Review Night 2010/2011, was the AIGA Student Group VP, and designed for the Graphic Design program (Including this website).
+Ryan earned his BFA from the Milwaukee Institute of Art and Design on a Presidential Scholarship.
 Be sure to check out Ryan's Portfolio Site and his Design Blog.

 As a fan of the magical girl genre, Erika Swanson translated her love of Japanese art and fantasy storytelling into Bellossoms, a coming-of-age children's tale about blooming in new places.